OffByNone/Omniscience/README.md

         [ ] Add ffmpegjs and attempt to change container if container is unsupported but underlying codecs are supported [ ] Better error handling
         [ ] Better understand/remove TransportService
+        [ ] Use apply to pass in n number of arguments to the emit/on functions that simply forward on where I have added a, b, c, d, e